benbhall/benbhall.github.io/_pages/about.md

 ### 2019 ⇉⇉⇉ ...
 Technical Specialist & Author for ContentLab.io

-🧙 In my spare time I provided technical expertise and technical writing products for Microsoft, Mattermost and other leading industry names (see below for examples).
+🧙 In my spare time I provided technical expertise and technical writing articles and whitepapers for Microsoft, Docker, Mattermost and other leading industry names (see below for examples).

 ### 2018 ⇉⇉⇉ 2022 Technical Lead Engineer for C# .NET at a gov.uk